FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 #### Mainfile matching

 Since mainfiles are intrinsically connected to the scripts that parse them, the directives should be set via `ParserEntryPoint`.
-I rare cases, however, an Oasis admin may decide to override these selection directives via the `nomad.yaml`.
+In rare cases, however, an Oasis admin may decide to override these selection directives via the `nomad.yaml`.
 We publish our VASP XML parser in `src/nomad_parser_vasp/parsers/__init__.py` as

 ```python